Let’s open a conversation.

 Employers & Partners

-Four years ago I set up my own consultancy, and have worked with NESTA, the NHS, Innovation Unit, UnitedWay, FutureGov and Uscreates.
-I also tutor the Design MA in Innovation & Service Design roughly one day a week at the University of London.
+Five years ago I set up my own consultancy, and have worked with UNDP, Nesta, the NHS, IKEA, Innovation Unit, UnitedWay, FutureGov and Uscreates.
+I also tutor the Design MA in Innovation & Service Design at the University of London.
 Before that, I spent four great years at Ziba Design, an international innovation consultancy based in Portland, Oregon.
 I began my career in London, where I worked at Engine Service Design for three years, Prospect for two, and also had two transformational stints at the UK Design Council.

 Clients & Industries

 I help organisations and communities use design to solve complex problems and to apply design thinking in an holistic, sustainable and human way.
-Clients include NESTA, NHS England, BBC, Samsung, UnitedHealth, Fedex and Transport for London.
+Other clients include NHS England, BBC, Samsung, UnitedHealth, Fedex and Transport for London.
 I continue to work internationally to understand and improve the lives of individuals and communities through health, finance, transport, digital technology, education, the environment and social services.

 Studying, Writing & Speaking